Flight Brigade "Chased By Wolves" Album

 Flight Brigade "Fury Road" Single

 Alternative indie-rock band Flight Brigade are excited to announce the release of their new single "Fury Road" on Friday 22nd March.
-The single is taken from the band’s new studio album "Chased By Wolves", with the official video to be premiered on Friday 1st March.
+The single is taken from the band’s new studio album "Chased By Wolves", with the official video premiered on Friday 1st March.

 Think of Flight Brigade as a family as much as a band and you start to understand the chemistry between them.
 Think of their songs as epic stories to which each member is essential, and you begin to grasp what makes their music so powerful.
 Watch them perform and you can’t fail to be struck by the special bond they share.